GD-FPS: Growth-Driven Feedforward Parameter Selection for Efficient Fine-Tuning: Related Work

 \subsection{Selection-based Methods}

 Selection-based methods, to which our proposed approach belongs, avoid introducing additional parameters.
 Early variants typically relied on simple heuristics, such as tuning only bias terms~\cite{zaken2021bitfit} or updating the final few layers of the network~\cite{houlsby2019parameter}.
 While straightforward, these methods often lag behind in performance.
 More recently, principled approaches have emerged to narrow this gap.
 The most relevant prior work is GPS~\cite{zhang2024gradient}, which first performs a forward–backward pass to identify parameter groups with the largest gradient magnitudes, and then fine-tunes them.
 This approach is effective, incurs no inference overhead, and circumvents the engineering design challenges inherent to addition-based methods.
-However, its selection process still requires the same peak GPU memory usage as full fine-tuning, since gradients for the entire model must be computed and stored.
-This memory bottleneck undermines a core motivation for PEFT.
-Our work directly addresses this limitation by proposing a gradient-free selection strategy that identifies parameters through a single forward pass, achieving efficiency in both computation and memory.
+However, computing and storing full-model gradients during its selection process severely undermines the core motivation of PEFT.
+This reliance on the backward pass incurs the prohibitive peak memory usage of full fine-tuning, introduces substantial computational latency, and renders the selection process vulnerable to stochastic batch sampling.
+Our work directly resolves these three limitations.
+By proposing a purely gradient-free strategy that identifies parameters via forward passes, our method ensures a deterministic selection while maximizing both computational and memory efficiency.